 So, when I learned we’d be parents of three kids, my mind began swimming in worries: How will we pay for everything?
 Who’s going to take care of the babies?
 What if I have pregnancy complications?
 Will the babies be born prematurely because of preterm labor and have health problems?

 These are valid concerns, and some of my dire predictions did come true (I ended up having a few complications).

 Yet it always turns out fine.
 Somehow, I’m still here and lived to tell the tale, and so will you.
 Even though my fraternal twins were born prematurely, they didn’t spend any time in the NICU.
 They passed all the tests, and came home with us from the hospital.

 We were able to afford childcare and preschool for all three kids (with a tight budget, but we still did it).
 And we hired a wonderful nanny to care for the twins.

 Adjusting to twins takes time.
-One day you’re celebrating with your husband, and the next crying on the phone with a friend.
+One day you’re celebrating, and the next crying on the phone with a friend.
 But I’ve come to believe that things will work themselves out somehow.

 Finding out you’re having twins is a shock for any parent, but you’ll get through the next few months knowing exactly what to do.

 On the practical side, listen to your body without pushing yourself too far.
 Stick to eating rich, healthy food and blended meals to pile on the calories.
 Apply for a handicap placard so you can get prime parking spots and avoid walking long distances.
 Get the right gear, knowing which ones to get two of.